browserengineering/book/book/scheduling-and-threading.md

 thread, without waiting around to synchronoize with the main thread.
 But the main thread can and does affect scroll.
 For example, when loading a new page, scroll is set to 0; when running `innerHTML`, the height of the document could change, leading to a potential change of scroll offset.
+What should we do if the two threads disagree about the scroll offset?

-All of these
+The best policy is to respect the scroll offset the user last observed, unless it's incompatible with the web page.
+In other words, use the browser thread scroll, unless a new web page has loaded or the scroll exceeds the current document height.

 In real browsers, the two examples listed above are *extremely* important